Branding

 The Houston Startup Ecosystem Context

-The energy transition startups clustered around the Ion face a specific branding challenge: differentiating themselves in a space where everyone claims to be “innovative” and “disruptive.”
+The energy transition startups clustered around the Ion face a specific branding challenge: differentiating themselves in a space where everyone claims to be innovative and sustainable.
 The med tech companies at TMC Innovation face another: building trust in a regulated industry where credibility signals matter enormously.

-These aren’t problems a $200 Fiverr logo solves.
-They’re also not problems that require $50,000 in brand development before you’ve proven product-market fit.
-The sweet spot for Houston startups is the $2,000-$7,000 range for initial brand identity work, invested after the business model is validated and the customer is identified, with a plan to refine as the company grows.
+These are not problems a $200 Fiverr logo solves.
+They are also not problems that require $50,000 in brand development before you have proven product-market fit.
+The sweet spot for Houston startups is the $2,000–$7,000 range for initial brand identity work, invested after the business model is validated and the customer is identified, with a plan to refine as the company grows.

 The Bottom Line

-The brand doesn’t need to be perfect at launch.
+The brand does not need to be perfect at launch.
 It needs to be intentional.
-An intentional brand with a $3,000 identity will outperform an accidental brand with a $15,000 identity every time, because intentional means every choice — the color, the font, the words, the tone — connects back to who the customer is and what they care about.
+An intentional brand with a $3,000 identity will outperform an accidental brand with a $15,000 identity every time — because intentional means every choice connects back to who the customer is and what they care about.
 That connection is what branding actually is.
 Everything else is decoration.

 EZQ Marketing Team